 Q: What is Islam?

-A: Islam is the world’s second-largest religion practiced by over 1.8 billion people worldwide.
+A: Islam is the world’s second-largest religion practiced by more than 1.9 billion people worldwide.

 Q: How do people celebrate Ramadan?

 A: People practice acts of generosity during the holy month of Ramadan.
 Families prepare for the day by eating suhur, the morning meal, together.
 In the evenings, people invite family and neighbors to break the fast together at sunset, usually starting with dates and water.
 This meal is called iftar.
 After the month of fasting, there is a three-day holiday called Eid ul-Fitr where communities celebrate with food and festivities.

 A: Zakat is another one of the five pillars of Islam.
 It is the practice of charitable giving to support poor and needy people.
 Muslims who are able are required to give 2.5% of their wealth to zakat.